httpsprotocol/httpsprotocol/ReadME.md

 Amateur Dev Learning Python, Java, and C++ | I enjoy making free projects on my journey to becoming a coding profesional!
 ========================================================================================================================
 * 👾 I mostly make clients for games.
-* 🤑 I also make custom applications and do bountys
+* 🤑 I also make custom applications and do bounties.

 ### Languages (code)